Shaun-Dsouza-717/Used-Mobile-Price-Prediction/README.md

 ```

 ---
-The dataset used in this project is from Kaggle which is the ["Used handheld device data"](https://www.kaggle.com/datasets/ahsan81/used-handheld-device-data).
+The dataset used in this project is from Kaggle which is the [Used handheld device data](https://www.kaggle.com/datasets/ahsan81/used-handheld-device-data).

 ---